 \section{Abstract}

-Gessel's famous Bessel determinant formula gives the generating function to enumerate permutations without increasing subsequences of a given length.
-Ekhad and Zeilberger recently proposed the challenge to find a suitable generalization to count words of length rn in an alphabet consisting of n letters in which each letter appears exactly r times and which have no increasing subsequences of length d.
+Gessel's famous Bessel determinant formula gives the generating function of the number of permutations without increasing subsequences of a given length.
+Ekhad and Zeilberger proposed the challenge of finding a suitable generalization for permutations of multisets in which all multiplicities are equal, that is, to count words of length $rn$ from an alphabet consisting of $n$ letters in which each letter appears exactly $r$ times and which have no increasing subsequences of length $d$.

-In this paper we present a generating function for arbitrary values of r expressible as multiple integrals of Gessel-type Toeplitz determinants multiplied by the exponentiated cycle index polynomial of the symmetric group on r letters.
+In this paper we present such a generating function expressible as a multiple integral of the product of a Gessel-type Toeplitz determinant with the exponentiated cycle index polynomial of the symmetric group on $r$ elements.